Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 Both fascia gutters in Vancouver and traditional gutters come in durable materials, including aluminum, steel, and copper.
 Fascia-style gutters tend to last longer, though, since they are seamless and have fewer points of failure.

-Traditional gutters, especially those with multiple seams, tend to be more prone to leaks and damage from expansion and contraction, which may shorten their lifespan.
+Traditional gutters, especially those with multiple seams, are more prone to leaks and damage due to expansion and contraction, which can significantly shorten their lifespan.
 Even though the materials might be equally durable, a fascia-style gutter’s lack of joints increases overall durability.

 Cost

-Traditional gutters are cheaper in the short term and might be a better option for homeowners who have a tighter budget.
+Traditional gutters are more cost-effective in the short term and may be a better option for homeowners with a limited budget.
 However, long-term savings in terms of less maintenance and fewer repairs on fascia-style gutters might offset the initial cost difference.

 Maintenance Tips for Fascia-Style Gutters